 The USDA recommends 25-38 grams of fiber per day, and while fiber is usually known for its digestive properties, research shows that it can also help manage weight gain and type two diabetes.

 Iron is a vital mineral that helps blood oxygenate the cells in your body.
 As you can imagine, that’s a pretty important role.
-Dragon fruit boasts 8% of iron per serving, and it is also rich in vitamin which helps absorb iron from food sources more efficiently.
+On of the health benefits of dragon fruit is that it has 8% of iron per serving, and it is also rich in vitamin which helps absorb iron from food sources more efficiently.
 It’s a win-win!

 Unfortunately, low hemoglobin or iron deficiency tends to be more common than people expect it to be, and it can cause anemia, fatigue, hair loss, and frequent infections.
 Prevent low iron levels in your blood by making sure you have iron-rich foods in your diet.